lucasplus/MABDIcplusplus/README.md

 Folder Structure:

-    Build - Only in .gitignore.
+  * build - Not part of the repository, only mentioned in the .gitignore.
 User makes this folder.
 Use as a build area.
-    Src - My code for MABDI
+  * src - upper directory for the MABDI code
-    Tests - Code to test ideas
-    Utilities - Has cmake scripts
+    * python - just has a Blender script to generate the .ply files I use
+    * tests - a sandbox area for playing with the code
+    * utils
+      * ply - folder with ply files
+        * environment - ply files for my simulation environment
+        * sensor - ply file for the kinect sensor

 ### Third party libraries